CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Conclusion

 \section{Conclusion}

-In conclusion, CONLINE introduces a novel framework for generating complex code in real-word scenarios by emulating human coding processes like online searching and test case creation.
+In this paper, we propose CoCoST, a novel framework for generating complex code in real-world scenarios by emulating human coding processes like online searching and test case creation.
 It effectively overcomes challenges in code structure and logic, subtle bug detection, and handling of complex data.
 The framework's innovative use of online search, planning for query generation, correctness testing, and input-output serialization significantly improves code accuracy and model understanding.
-Tested on various datasets, CONLINE outperforms existing methods, demonstrating its efficacy in real-world code generation tasks.
+Tested on various datasets, CoCoST outperforms existing methods, demonstrating its efficacy in real-world code generation tasks.